Since 2024

 Our Mission

-To help family and friends with a new diagnosis, further research to work towards a cure, share resources and develop best practices for managing symptoms, and be a resource for information about TFE3.
+To help families with a new diagnosis, collaborate with researchers to further research and work towards a cure, develop best practices for managing symptoms and share those resources and information about TFE3 with the community.

 REGISTER YOUR CHILD